tasmota/docs/docs/Serial-to-TCP-Bridge.md

 Then set baud rate with `TCPBaudRate` and port with `TCPStart`.

 You can add a rule to start the TCP server at boot.
-To do this for port 8888, run `Rule1 ON System#Boot do TCPStart 8888 endon` then enable with `Rule1 1` and restart the device.
+To do this for port `8888` and allow connections only from host `192.168.0.10`, run `Rule1 ON System#Boot do TCPStart 8888,192.168.0.10 endon` then enable with `Rule1 1` and restart the device.

 ## Additional resources